the-strife-project/projects/README.md

 - 🔧 [AHCI](https://github.com/the-strife-project/AHCI).
 The modern way of connecting to SATA devices: hard disks, SSDs, and CD-ROM drives.
 - 🔧 [ramblock](https://github.com/the-strife-project/ramblock).
 When booting from a read-only environment (such as a CD), it's nice if there's still a way to create files.
 As the name suggests, this is a block device that behaves like a hard disk, but it's in RAM.
 - 🔧 IDE (TODO, might come in the future).
 A very old way of connecting to ATA (not SATA, but compatible) devices.
 For this very reason, it's disgusting to work with, so a very simple PIO driver is implemented, which is _very slow_, and prints a warning every time at boot.
 It's interesting to do because it's what most VMs select by default.
 - ⚙️ [block](https://github.com/the-strife-project/block).
 It provides an abstraction layer over the 🔧s above, by using UUIDs.
 It's just a way to name all block devices whichever type they are so other services can read and write data to them.
-Linux used to use `sda`, `sdb`...
-Windows, `C:`, `D:`...
+Linux used to use `sda`, `sdb`, `sdc`...
 ### Filesystems
 Block devices are just bytes.
 Filesystems organize the bytes in a way so that they can be interpreted as files and directories.
 - 🔧 [ISO9660](https://github.com/the-strife-project/ISO9660).
 It's the filesystem that CDs use.
 So, if you're booting from an ISO file (burnt CD, cloned USB...), you need this.